dotansimha/graphql-code-generator/README.md

     $ graphql-codegen init

-Question by question, it will guide you through the whole process of setting up a schema, selecting plugins, picking a destination of a generated file and a lot more.
+Question by question, it will guide you through the whole process of setting up a schema, selecting plugins, picking a destination of a generated file, and a lot more.

 If you don't want to use the wizard, create a basic `codegen.yml` configuration file, point to your schema, and pick the plugins you wish to use.
 For example: